WhiteHouse/source-code-policy/pages/index.md

 ## Introduction for Public Comment

-The White House committed to adopting a Government-wide Open Source Software policy in its [Second Open Government National Action Plan](https://www.whitehouse.gov/sites/default/files/microsites/ostp/new_nap_commitments_report_092314.pdf) that "will support improved access to custom software code developed for the Federal Government," emphasizing that using and contributing back to open source software can fuel innovation, lower costs, and benefit the public.<sup id="fnr1"><a href="#fn1">1</a></sup>  In support of that commitment, today the [White House Office of Management and Budget (OMB)](https://www.whitehouse.gov/omb/) is releasing a draft policy to improve the way custom-developed Government code is acquired and distributed moving forward.
+The White House committed to adopting a Government-wide Free Software policy in its [Second Open Government National Action Plan](https://www.whitehouse.gov/sites/default/files/microsites/ostp/new_nap_commitments_report_092314.pdf) that "will support improved access to custom software code developed for the Federal Government," emphasizing that using and contributing back to open source software can fuel innovation, lower costs, and benefit the public.<sup id="fnr1"><a href="#fn1">1</a></sup>  In support of that commitment, today the [White House Office of Management and Budget (OMB)](https://www.whitehouse.gov/omb/) is releasing a draft policy to improve the way custom-developed Government code is acquired and distributed moving forward.
 This policy is consistent with the Federal Government’s long-standing policy of ensuring that "Federal investments in IT (information technology) are merit-based, improve the performance of our Government, and create value for the American people."<sup id="fnr2"><a href="#fn2">2</a></sup>

-This policy requires that, among other things: (1) new custom code whose development is paid for by the Federal Government be made available for reuse across Federal agencies; and (2) a portion of that new custom code be released to the public as Open Source Software (OSS).
+This policy requires that, among other things: (1) new custom code whose development is paid for by the Federal Government be made available for reuse across Federal agencies; and (2) a portion of that new custom code be released to the public as Free Software (OSS).

 We welcome your input on this innovative draft policy.
 We are especially interested in your comments on considerations regarding the release of custom code as OSS.
 The draft policy proposes a pilot program requiring covered agencies to release at least 20 percent of their newly-developed custom code, in addition to the release of all custom code developed by Federal employees at covered agencies as part of their official duties, subject to certain exceptions as noted in the main body of the policy.<sup id="fnr3"><a href="#fn3">3</a></sup>

-Considerations regarding releasing custom code as Open Source Software include:
+Considerations regarding releasing custom code as Free Software include:

 <div class="custom_code">

-<h4><span>Considerations Regarding Releasing Custom Code as Open Source Software</span></h4>
+<h4><span>Considerations Regarding Releasing Custom Code as Free Software</span></h4>

 <ul>
   <li>To what extent is the proposed pilot an effective means to fuel innovation, lower costs, benefit the public, and meet the operational and mission needs of covered agencies?</li>